albertkjoller/QuotesNMovies/index.md

 <h2> How did coverage of movies relate to their success when played on-screen? </h2>
 <!-- RQ1 and RQ2 on a "high-level" - movie level -->

-On the yearly level of total number of quotes and total income from movies it seems rather unlikely that quotes should affect the Box Office sales as the number of quotes in 2015-2016 compared to the later years do not look similar to the trend in total yearly Box Office revenue.
+On the yearly level of the total number of quotes and total income from movies, it seems rather unlikely that quotes should affect the Box Office sales as the number of quotes in 2015-2016 compared to the later years do not look similar to the trend in total yearly Box Office revenue.

-On the other hand, when regarding movies in general - and thus not on a yearly basis - there is (on paper) a positive relation between the amount of quotes as well as the Box Office related for movies.
-Even though the trend in theory is valid, one can question whether the total number of quotes is in practice good for modeling the box office revenue as you can see that it's heavily affected by outliers:
+On the other hand, when regarding movies in general - and thus not yearly - there is (on paper) a positive relationship between the number of quotes as well as the Box Office related for movies.
+Even though the trend, in theory, is valid, one can question whether the total number of quotes is in practice good for modeling the box office revenue as you can see that it's heavily affected by outliers:

 {% include tot_box_quotes.html %}

 So in general, the total income of a movie can to some extend be described by the total amount of quotes portraying the movie.
-But couldn't it also be the case that content of quotes has a say in describing Box Office sales?
-One way to look at content of quotes is by analyzing the sentiment of quotes - are they expressing a positive or negative opinion on the movie they concern?
+But couldn't it also be the case that the content of quotes has a say in describing Box Office sales?
+One way to look at the content of quotes is by analyzing the sentiment of quotes - are they expressing a positive or negative opinion on the movie they concern?

 {% include tot_box_sentiment.html %}

-So in general, there is a positive relation on paper between the total sentiment content of quotes and the total income from sold ticket for a movie.
-Though, we are missing the obvious here - ticket sales and quotes are not constant numbers, they are able to change over time and it is fairly reasonable to assume that the temporal aspect related to movies is important...
+So in general, there is a positive relationship on paper between the total sentiment content of quotes and the total income from ticket sales for a movie.
+Though we are missing the obvious here - ticket sales and quotes are not constant numbers, they are able to change over time and it is fairly reasonable to assume that the temporal aspect related to movies is important...